 Visiting late in the day, I found myself the only tourist exploring the aisles of this gargantuan complex.

-St. Mary’s House (House of the Virgin Mary) is also nearby, so if you have extra time, the place is worth a visit.
+St. Mary’s House (House of the Virgin Mary) is also nearby, so if you have extra time, it’s worth a visit.
 During my trip, it was not accessible via public transport.
 Take a cab or join a private tour.

-Dinner followed at a restaurant located next to the ancient Byzantine aqueduct where gigantic storks appear to have formed their nests.
+Dinner was followed by a visit to a restaurant next to the ancient Byzantine aqueduct, where gigantic storks appear to have formed their nests.

 After dinner, I looked for a travel agency that could take me to the archaeological ruins of Priene, Didyma, and Miletus the next day.